 Ingredients

-- ½ cup finely grated Cotija cheese — or Parmesan if you can’t find Cotija cheese
+- ½ cup finely grated Cotija cheese (or Parmesan)

 - Tajín seasoning for garnish

-- fresh and finely chopped cilantro or parsley for garnish
+- finely chopped cilantro or parsley for garnish

 Instructions

 - Feel free to boil the corn as well if you don’t have a barbecue or grill.
-It takes me 15-20 minutes on the grill but keep an eye on it.
 Remove the corn and let it cool.

-- In a bowl mix the ingredients for the sauce which are mayo, chipotle chilli pepper and lime juice.
+- In a bowl mix the mayo, chili powder (according to your spice preference), and lime juice.

-- Once the corn has cooled you can insert a bamboo skewer into one end pushing it towards the middle.
+- Once the corn has cooled you can insert a skewer into one end, pushing it towards the middle (optional).

-- Brush the corn all over with the mayo mixture and then roll it in grated COTIJA cheese (or parmesan if you cannot find cotija).
-Dust it with some Tajín and sprinkle on some finely diced cilantro or parsley and enjoy.
+- Brush the corn all over with the mayo mixture and then roll it in grated cotija cheese.
+Dust with some Tajín and sprinkle on some cilantro and enjoy.